Jeanie Tracy: 1989–1998: Transition to house music and It's My Time

-1999–2016: Rosabel and Altar
+1999–2016: AM Records, Rosabel and Altar

-In 1999, Tracy released a single "Can't Take My Eyes Off You", remixed by Rosabel and released on AM Records.
+In 1999, Tracy was approached by Frank Abraham & Jimmy Markee (owners of AM Records) with a recording contract and released a single "Can't Take My Eyes Off You", remixed by Rosabel and released on AM Records.
 The single peaked at number twenty on Billboards Dance chart.
-In March 2000, Tracy released another single produced by Rosabel called "Keep The Party Jumpin" on AM Records.
+In March 2000, Tracy released another single Produced by Abraham & Markee and remixed by Rosabel called "Keep The Party Jumpin" on AM Records.
 The single charted at number five on Billboards Dance chart.
 In another collaboration with house music duo Rosabel, Tracy released a single "The Power" in 2001.
 The single peaked at number one on Billboards Dance chart, spending one week at number one.
 In June 2004, they released another single "Cha Cha Heels", which also peaked at number one on Billboards Dance chart.

 In March 2006, Tracy released a single titled "Party People", a collaboration with house music duo Altar on MamaHouse Records.
 The single became Tracy's third number-one song on Billboards Dance chart.
 In 2007, Tracy and American singer Vicki Shepard released a single "I Got a Feeling 2007", a re-recorded version of her earlier single.
 The single peaked at number fifteen on Billboards Dance chart.
 In the same year, she appeared in the BBC television documentary "The Queens of Disco".
 In February 2008, she released another collaborative single with Altar called "Everybody Up".
 The song peaked at number seven on Billboards Dance chart.
 In November 2008, Tracy performed at Winds of Change event during Pride Festival in Palm Springs, California.
 In May 2009, she performed at the Let the Sunshine in benefit concert.

 In 2010, she appeared on TV One's Unsung program about Sylvester.
 In February 2010, Tracy replaced Jennifer Holliday and portrayed gospel singer Mahalia Jackson in the theatre play Mahalia: A Gospel Singer.
 Tracy also appeared in the Unsung television documentary about her friend Angela Bofill in 2012.
 In the same year, she appeared in the BBC television documentary "The Joy of Disco".

 On April 20, 2015, Tracy released an extended play Making New Friends.
 The extended play consisted of four past singles: "Can I Come Over And Play With You Tonight", "Hot (For Your Love)", "Making New Friends", and "Trippin' on the Sounds".